AndreaCaldiroli/ATES-Code/README.md

 # EMDOT code

 The EMDOT code has been created to perform hydrodynamical simulations of the atmospheric mass loss from irradiated exoplanets.
-For a detailed description of the code, we refer to << insert citation >>.
+For a detailed description of the code, we refer to << **Citation** >>.
 In the following we describe the code organization and give a basi example of usage.

 ## Directories and files